nikola126/mock-stock-market/README.md

 Every user can look at his portfolio, request real-time updates on stock value information (_by default an update is triggered every minute on stocks, which haven't been updated for longer than 15 minutes_), and look at the history of transactions of his account.

-A basic set of account operations are allowed - a user can change his display name, password, add aditional funds ("capital") to his account or register an IEX Cloud API Token, which will be used on any operations, requiring interaction with the API. (_Usually a default development API token is used for all users, which might lead to exhaustion of specific API call limit, provided enough users are using the application_).
+A basic set of account operations are allowed - a user can change his display name, password, add additional funds ("capital") to his account or register an IEX Cloud API Token, which will be used on any operations, requiring interaction with the API. (_Usually a default development API token is used for all users, which might lead to exhaustion of specific API call limit, provided enough users are using the application_).

 ---
 **Backend**